On the conjugacy problem for finite-state automorphisms of regular rooted trees: Conjugation in groups of automorphisms of the tree

 It is direct to see that an infinite iteration of this procedure produces a well-defined automorphism of the tree which conjugates $a$ into a representative and that two different representatives are not conjugate in $\Aut(T)$.

 Another approach is based on the fact that two permutations are conjugate if and only if they have the same cycle type.
-The orbit type of an automorphism $a\in \Aut(T)$ is the labeled graph, whose vertices are the orbits of $a$ on $X^{\ast }$, every orbit is labeled by its cardinality, and we connect two orbits $\mathcal{O}_{1}$ and $\mathcal{O}_{2}$ by an edge if there exist vertices $v_{1}\in \mathcal{O}_{1}$ and $v_{2}\in \mathcal{O}_{2}$, which are adjacent in the tree $T$.
+The \textit{orbit type} of an automorphism $a\in \Aut(T)$ is the labeled graph, whose vertices are the orbits of $a$ on $X^{\ast }$, every orbit is labeled by its cardinality, and we connect two orbits $\mathcal{O}_{1}$ and $\mathcal{O}_{2}$ by an edge if there exist vertices $v_{1}\in \mathcal{O}_{1}$ and $v_{2}\in \mathcal{O}_{2}$, which are adjacent in the tree $T$.
 Then two automorphisms of the tree $T$ are conjugate if and only if their orbit types are isomorphic as labeled graphs (see \cite[Theorem 3.1]{gawr:conju}).
-In particular it follows, that the group $\Aut(T)$ is ambivalent (that is, every its element is conjugate with its inverse).
-More generally, every automorphism $a\in \Aut(T)$ is conjugate with $a^{\xi}$ for every unit $\xi $ of the ring $\mathbb{Z}_{m}$ of $m$-adic integers, where $m$ is the exponent of the group $\Sym(X)$ (see \cite[Section~4.3]{sid98}).
+In particular it follows, that the group $\Aut(T)$ is ambivalent (that is, every element is conjugate with its inverse).
+More generally, every automorphism $a\in \Aut(T)$ is conjugate with $a^{\xi}$ for every unit $\xi $ of the ring $\mathbb{Z}_{m}$ of $m$-adic integers, where $m$ is the exponent of the group $\Sym(X)$ (see \cite[Section~4.3]{sid98}). \textbf{Conjugation lemma}.
+We say that an element $h$ is a \textit{conjugator for the pair} $(a,b)$ if $h^{-1}ah=b$, and we use the notation $h:a\rightarrow b$.
+For $a,b\in \Aut(T)$ and the permutations $\pi_{a},\pi_{b}\in \Sym(X)$ induced by the action of $a$ and $b$ on $X$, the set of permutational conjugators for the pair $(\pi_{a},\pi _{b})$ is denoted by